leon988/PG2/README.md

 - [ ] Update Models to include more attributes.
 - [ ] Ability to search database for art, or by artist.
 - [ ] Ability to share on other social media platforms.
+- [ ] Connect to Cloud storage (like AWS S3) to store content.
+- [ ] Ability to incorporate audio/video content.

 ❤️ Acknowledgments